ShareRing/Shareledger/README.md

 * `make get_vendor_deps` to install neccesary dependant packace to `vendor` folder
 * `make build` to build ShareLedger

-## Install ShareLedger ##
+## Install Shareledger ##

-The fatest and easiest way to install `ShareLedger` is to run our os-specfic application which guides you through four steps to setup and run a MasterNode.
+The fatest and easiest way to install `Shareledger` is to run our os-specfic application which guides you through four steps to setup and run a MasterNode.
 [TODO](https://todo.com)

 ### From Binary